SparkyCoder/Gpio_Controller_Api/README.md

 ## About The Project

 - Do you want to start using GPIOs on your SBC?
-- Don't want to learn about SBC Chipsets, architectures, or drivers?
+- Don't want to learn about chipsets, architectures, or drivers?
 - Want a simple solution that works regardless of manufacturer?

 Well, you're in the right place.<br/>
 No coding required.
-Just follow the <a href="#installation">installation steps</a> to get quick access to gpio functionality.
+Just follow the <a href="#installation">installation steps</a> to get quick access to GPIO functionality.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->